benseshi/exein/README.md

 ```
 NOTE: you need to use your native architecture *objcopy*, or the cross tool for your target architecture.

-### Produce a model for your target process
+### Train a model for your target process
-The production of a model starts from its behavior data.
-To extract data from a tagged running process, use the  `/utils/training-forwarder` included in this repo.
+The training of a model starts with the extraction of the target process behavioral data.
+To collect data from a tagged running process, enable kernel training mode and use `/utils/training-forwarder` included in this repository.
+To enable kernel training mode, just write something in `/proc/exein/mode_ctl`.

-Just compile it for your target architecture and run it specifying the monitoring process tag, and the udp destination where the training-receiver server is waiting for data.
+Just compile the `training-forwarder` for your target architecture and run it specifying the monitored process tag and the udp destination where the training-receiver server is listening.

-For example to forward training data for tag 13107 to the server listening at UDP:192.168.1.10:13107 using kernel seed 35465436 please use the following:
+For example to forward training data for tag 13107 to the server listening at UDP:192.168.1.10:13107 using kernel seed 35465436  use the following:
 ```
+echo 1 > /proc/exein/mode_ctl
 ./training-forwarder 192.168.1.10 13107 13107 35465436 1350
 ```
-and than use the monitor application.
-This activity objective is to collect the regular behavior data, so it is suggested to test all the functionalities you expect to be used in this application.
+and then use the training-receiver application.
+The objective of this activity is to collect the regular behavioral data, therefore it is suggested to test all the functionalities you expect to be used in the target application.
-The *training receiver* tool will produce a fairly large csv representing the application regular behavior.
+The *training receiver* tool will produce a fairly large csv containing the application regular behavior.
-At the time this readme have been written, the service that produces models is not yet online, in the meantime if you need to produce your model please send the file produced by the *training receiver* tool to **test \<at\> exein.io**
+At the time of this writing, the online service for training models is not online yet.
+If you need to train a new model feel free to send the csv file produced by the *training receiver* tool to **test \<at\> exein.io** and we'll send you back the trained model.

 ### Test the solution